 The ingredients of Catwalk Oatmeal Honey shampoo include Ammonium Laureth Sulfate.
 Sulfate is a synthetic detergent that is often used in shampoos but also in engine degreasers.
 I am not a super fan of sulfates.
 They make the shampoo bubbly, and I don’t have any irritation from it, but many people do, my hubby being one with sensitive skin.
 Without sulfates would always be better.

 The other thing to look out for in shampoo’s ingredient list is parabens.
 Parabens are preservatives that are still used quite widely because there is no real data saying that it is harmful, but there is data saying that it is dubious.
 The Oatmeal Honey shampoo does not have parabens, instead, it has the preservative Sodium Hydroxymethylglycinate.

 Here is another thing to consider if you plan to purchase a shampoo.
 TIGI is currently owned by Unilever.
 I know people who do not like multinational super corporations that control the economics and even political decisions that are made.
 Some of my friends try to avoid buying things from Unilever and Nestle and Kraft, so I think it is fair to mention that this company is owned by Unilever if you want to make educated consumer decisions.

 To sum it up, when I used the shampoo it was just ok.
-When my mom did, and continues to do so (I gave her my bottle too), it really rocked her world.
-So I think the thing with shampoos like with life in general is to “Know thyself”.
+When my mom did and continues to do so (I gave her my bottle too), it really rocked her world.
+So I think the thing with shampoos like with life, in general, is to “Know thyself”.
 I’ve tried the Tigi Bead Head Shampoo and loved it.
 My friends sometimes complain about their cosmetics or shampoo, how they don’t work.
-Well usually it is because they don’t know what sort of hair type they have, so they use the wrong stuff.
+Well, usually it is because they don’t know what sort of hair type they have, so they use the wrong stuff.